Our toll-free number is not available at this time. Please contact us using our local number, 740-344-2102.

 Use Your Senses

-- SMELL: To help you SMELL a leak from a gas line or appliance, a familiar odor like rotten eggs is often added to natural gas and propane gas.
+1. SMELL: To help you SMELL a leak from a gas line or appliance, a familiar odor like rotten eggs is often added to natural gas and propane gas.

-- SEE: Near a gas leak, you might SEE blowing dirt, bubbling water or an unusual area of dead vegetation.
+2. SEE: Near a gas leak, you might SEE blowing dirt, bubbling water or an unusual area of dead vegetation.

-- HEAR: A leaking pipeline might make a hissing sound you can HEAR.
+3. HEAR: A leaking pipeline might make a hissing sound you can HEAR.

 Smell rotten eggs or suspect a gas leak?

-- Leave the building or the area immediately.
+1. Leave the building or the area immediately.

-- Don’t light matches, touch electrical switches, use the phone or start a motor vehicle.
+2. Don’t light matches, touch electrical switches, use the phone or start a motor vehicle.

-- If you have propane, shut off your tank by turning the knob located under the blue dome clockwise.
+3. If you have propane, shut off your tank by turning the knob located under the blue dome clockwise.

-- Call The Energy Cooperative 1-800-255-6815 from a phone that is not near the leak.
+4. Call The Energy Cooperative 740-344-2102 from a phone that is not near the leak.
 Our employees are on call 24 hours a day to respond to emergencies.

-- Call 911.
+5. Call 911.

-- Never try to extinguish a gas fire or operate any pipeline valves.
+6. Never try to extinguish a gas fire or operate any pipeline valves.

-- Plan to meet our service person or provide access to your home to inspect your equipment and check for the source of the odor.
+7. Plan to meet our service person or provide access to your home to inspect your equipment and check for the source of the odor.

 It's Ohio Law.

 If you’re planning a landscaping or construction project around your home in the months ahead, simply call the Ohio Utility Protection Service (OUPS) at 811 or 1-800-362-2764 – call two business days before you start.
-Your call alert us and other utilities of your excavation plans, and gives us the opportunity to notify you or mark where underground utility lines are located on your property.
-This free service can help protect you from personal injury or property damage, and prevents interruption of your natural gas and other utility service.
-Whether you operate heavy equipment or use handheld tools, when you work around power lines and natural gas pipelines remember to be safe.
+Your call alert us and other utilities of your excavation plans, this gives us the opportunity to notify you or mark where underground utility lines are located on your property.
+This free service can help protect you from personal injury or property damage and prevents interruption of your natural gas and other utility service.
+Whether you operate heavy equipment or use handheld tools, when you work around power lines and natural gas pipelines remember to be safe!

 On the job site, always be aware of electric power lines and gas pipelines.
-Be safe — 811 before you dig.
+Be safe — call 811 before you dig.

 Are You a Contractor?

-According to Ohio law, excavators and contractors should contact OHIO811at least 48 hours but no more than 10 working days (excluding weekends and legal holidays) before beginning any excavation project.
+According to Ohio law, excavators and contractors should contact OHIO811 at least 48 hours but no more than 10 working days (excluding weekends and legal holidays) before beginning any excavation project.